 After You Arrive in Belgrade

-I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is fixed rate by government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.
+I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is a fixed rate by the government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.

-You can also buy a SIM Card at the airport, but I recommend buying Sim card and exchanging currency in the city which will be at a good rate.
+You can also buy a SIM Card at the airport, but I recommend buying a Sim card and exchanging currency in the city which will be at a good rate.
 Exchange or withdraw money at the airport only when you need it in urgency.

 Accommodation & Transport in Belgrade?

-Belgrade is a beautiful city divided in two parts.
+Belgrade is a beautiful city divided into two parts.
 The main part is old Belgrade city which has many historical and cultural places.
 The other part is the New Belgrade city which has big shopping malls and skyscrapers.

 I spent only $20 a day in Belgrade for everything.
 I stayed in a hostel near downtown Belgrade which cost me $10 per night.
 It was a nice place just in the heart of old Belgrade city and I could go anywhere by walk.